codewithash-hub/Learning_java/Head_First_Java/notes.md

 - Reusing code in other applications.

-# When you design a class, think about the objects that will be created from that class t ype.
+# When you design a class, think about the objects that will be created from that class type.
 - things the object knows.
 - things the object does.
 - Things an object knows about itself are called  instance variables.